pavanpc/Events-Aggregator/README.md

    #### Output of Spark streaming
       <b> I. Aggregated events dat in elasticsearch</b>

        i.
 The events are aggregated by event type and count will be stored for every spark microbatch window.
-Below is the docuement format in elasticsearch index (events_aggregation). <b>If count queries are more</b> we can use this data instead of doing aggregation om raw events.
+Below is the docuement format in elasticsearch index (events_aggregation). <b>If count queries are more</b> we can use this data instead of doing aggregation on raw events.

               id                      window_start_time    event_type     count
+          ex: 1465583533session_start 1465583533           link_clicked   50

+      <b> II.
+Raw events  in elasticsearch</b>
+         i.
+The raw events are wihh id field(eventy_type+ts) are inserted into elasticsearch.
+This data can be used to any analysis on events.Later this should be purged based on data size.

+              id                     ts           event_type     params.key1    params.keyN
+          ex: session_end1465484030  1465484030   session_end    android        valueN

 #### Why Spark Streaming?
   1. Spark stremaing works really well with a lot of events.
 It gives very good abstractions for data transformation(map,reduce,filter,aggregation etc).Also its easy to change the soure(kafka) and destination(local file, s3,HDFS etc) just with less modifications.